dssg-berlin/dssg-berlin-slides/sponsors-en.md

 ---

-The Data Dives cost money, so to be able to harvest the positive impact, we need partners.
+To be able to harvest the positive impact, we need partners that carry the cost of the Data Dives.
 Costs include the venue, equipment and catering for the data scientists.

 # [fit] If you share our vision, jump on board and support us!